KJ-Chiu/docker-ubuntu-4-dev/README.md

 ## Tips
 1. If using `npm run dev` for developing, remember to add `--host 0.0.0.0` after `webpack-dev-server` inside ur *package.json* dev script.
 Otherwise u might not be able to access the port outside docker cause it default listening to localhost only.
 2. Remember to volume projects into container.
 Any permanent change outside the volumed folder will disappear after container stopped.
+3. In WSL, volume will only success by Windows' path ex: `C:\your\path`, `/mnt/c/your/path` won't work.